geophile/marcel/README.md

 read /tmp/x | (n: -n)
 ```

-So the first occurrence of `>` means `write` while the second occurrence means `read`.
-While there are
+So the first occurrence of `>` means `write` while the second
-various clues to determine the correct interpretation of `>`, it was impossible
-to make this work correctly in general.
+occurrence means `read`.
+While there are various clues to determine
+the correct interpretation of `>`, it was impossible to make this work
+correctly in general, and the attempts to get it write depended on
+checking the types or values of variables.
+In other words, it wasn't
+just a parsing problem.
 For example, what does this mean:

 ```shell
 ls > reverse